-Rates for savings accounts have been steadily dropping since last year, and that trend will only accelerate when the Reserve Bank decides to reduce the cash rate in the coming months.
-When that happens, we’ll likely see larger cuts levelled against savings accounts than home loans, as banks try to maintain a healthy margin between the two.
+Savings account rates have been tumbling for a while now, and that trend doesn’t look like it will be stopping any time soon.
+If the RBA reduces the cash rate in the coming months, we’ll likely see larger cuts levelled against savings accounts than home loans, as banks try to maintain a healthy margin between the two.

-Currently, the average ongoing savings rate sits at 0.98% p.a., while the average among the big four banks is 0.58% p.a.
-Among savings accounts tracked by Mozo, only 10 offer rates of at least 2.00% p.a.
+Currently, the average ongoing savings rate is 0.98% p.a., while the average among the big four banks is 0.57% p.a.
+Among savings accounts tracked by Mozo, only 11 offer rates of at least 2.00% p.a.

 Peter has been working in the Australian banking and finance industry for over 20 years and oversees Mozo’s extensive product database.
 He is regularly sought out for his expert commentary and analysis on banking and interest rates trends by print, radio and TV media.

 Page last updated March 29, 2020